About Australia Ninja Games (ANG)

 ANG events are conducted under the rules of the UNAA and World Obstacle.

-Athletes as young as 6 may compete in ANG competitions in one of the following race categories (separate categories for males and females):
+Subject to each facility’s age policies, athletes as young as 5 may compete in ANG competitions in one of the following race categories (separate categories for males and females):

 7 years and under